Are you suffering from chronic pain?

 This usually occurs due to repetitive movements and over-usage of muscles.
 You can sustain repetitive strain injury when at work, during exercise, doing housework (such as washing dishes, cooking or cleaning the floor), or even at rest (when bending your head down to look at your phone or play mobile games on your tablet).
 Some of the specific common pains due to repetitive strain include tennis elbow, carpal tunnel syndrome, trigger finger and ‘Mother’s thumb’.

-Besides taking pain killers, anti-inflammatory medicine and applying pain relief plasters, those who prefer the conservative approach rather than steroid injections or surgeries achieve good results in their pain management with a combination of TCM treatments that will be mentioned further in the article.
+Besides taking pain killers, anti-inflammatory medicine and applying pain relief plasters, those who prefer a gentler, natural approach rather than steroid injections or surgeries achieve good results in their pain management with a combination of TCM and Tech-enhanced treatments – more information on Tech-enhanced treatments are shared below.

 2) Poor posture and lack of exercise